 Socially responsible investors include social, environmental and/or ethical factors in deciding which stocks or bonds to buy, keep or sell.
 Over the last decade this has become increasingly important, leading to the creation of sustainability indices to measure and track the economic, social and environmental performance of companies.

-The Carbon Disclosure Project is an independent not-for-profit organisation.
-It was launched in 2000 to collect corporate information on climate change and we provide our data to the project every year.
+The CDP (formerly the Carbon Disclosure Project) is an independent not-for-profit organisation.
+It was launched in 2000 to collect corporate information on climate change and we have provided our data to the project every year.

 Dow Jones Sustainability Index

 We have been included in the 2018 Dow Jones Sustainability Index (DJSI) – DJSI World - which ranks the performance of companies using a variety of social and environmental indicators.
 Shell was included on the basis of our business principles, environmental and social standards, and in line with our corporate governance performance that underpins our approach to sustainable development.